iommirocks/iommi/docs/pages.rst

         # You can nest Page objects!
         some_other_page = MyOtherPage()

-        # Table and Form are PagePart types
+        # Table and Form are Part types
         my_table = Table.from_model(Foo)

         # Django template
         other_stuff = Template('<div>{{ foo }}</div>')

-The types here that aren't :code:`PagePart` will be converted to a :code:`PagePart` derived class as needed.
+The types here that aren't :code:`Part` will be converted to a :code:`Part` derived class as needed.

 html
 ----